rtp-aws/devpost_aws_disaster_response/README.md

 1. Make a github id.
 Afterwards ask for access to the repo, or send it via slack.
 2. Visit https://rtp-aws.org look at the *about* page and join the slack workspace and then join the `#hackathon` channel.
 Try to keep your conversation there.
 I'm not big on thread stuff, so don't worry about that.
 3. Do whatever you wish.
+Do whatever you think moves the ball forward based upon your own idea.
 To update the github repo, you will need to do a `git pull request`.
 I'll address the commit.
-You will learn how to do it by doing it.
+You will learn how to "do it by doing it."
 The slack is available to ask questions.
+FWIW, we spent two weekends doing `git pull requests` a few weeks ago in our usergroups.
+I documented [git usage](https://gitlab.com/netskink/git-testy)  a while back.
+If that repo doesn't help you,  do as I do  `google site:stackoverflow.com how do I yadda yadda`.
+Or, ask me.
+Most likey we will start together with the previous step though.
-4. If you don't feel like doing whatever you think moves the ball forward yourself, examine the code.
+4. If you do whatever you wish is too general,  examine the code.
 Look for the keyword `TODO:`  This is your signal something has been left to-do.
 You can do it.
 I believe in you.
 5. Larger to-do tasks are identified in the github issues tab.
 You can either file a bug or a feature request.
 I'll let you know my opinion via the issue.
+Don't be intimidated.
+Its an easy way to work out issues.
-6. Attend the weekly workshop sundays at 11:00am EST. The online meeting is on https://rtp-aws.org in the about page.
+6. Attend the weekly workshop Sundays at 11:00am EST. The online meeting is on https://rtp-aws.org in the about page.
+If you are so inclined join the earlier 10:00am EST meeting for gcp.

 General opinion on my approach.
 I am not a good leader/motivator whatever.
 I am not even a good teacher.
 I am simply a guide.
 This is what I want you to